sguox002/leetcode/leetcode-all.md

 ->>

 ## two pointer
+<<-251	Flatten 2D Vector    		46.0%	Medium
+similar to nested integer, implement next and hasNext using two pointer: i for inside vector, j for vector elements.

+->>

+<<-259	3Sum Smaller    		48.4%	Medium
+find the number of triplet that sum < target. sort and then use 3 pointer.
+>=target k--
+<target ans+=k-j, j++ (fix i, and solve the two pointer problem)
+->>

 <<-418	Sentence Screen Fitting    		32.8%	Medium
 we need add or delete a space, using two pointer, for sentence we add/remove a space, for screen we need %width.
 ->>